 One reason for that is that these days, being tenured doesn’t hold the same significance that it used to.

 Compared to 50 years ago, people must now plan independently for retirement.
 Their companies’ 401K plans don’t protect them from stock market volatility.
-There’s a lot of risk of their hard earned investments not yielding much return.
-Also, the pensions our parents were rewarded are not something we have to look forward to.
+There’s a lot of risk of slowly earned investments not yielding much return.
+The pensions our parents were rewarded are not something we have to look forward to.
 Some companies don’t help their employees invest in their futures at all.
 Many people I’ve worked with have had the unpleasant experience of dedicating a decade or more of their labor to a company, only to have their positions eliminated and not replaced.
 Sometimes, it happens without any warning.

 I’d always worked in after-sales departments.
 The kinds of roles I was headed for didn’t have the best earning potential with performance barely affecting compensation.
 Money isn’t the most important aspect of life, but it’s one of the enjoyments we receive from working.
-The limited earning potential and lack of challenge failed to compel me, whereas the more I collaborated with colleagues in sales and engaged in revenue generating activities, the more excitement I felt.
+The limited earning potential and lack of challenge failed to compel me, whereas the more I collaborated with colleagues in sales and engaged in revenue-generating activities, the more excitement I felt.

 Working outside of the US was the icing on the cake.
-I’d always dreamed of working in a foreign country, and now I can say that it’s done, off of my checklist.
+I’d always dreamed of working in a foreign country, and now I can say that it’s off of my checklist.
 Working in Cairo, which required commuting every day through a population of over 25 million, weaving through crowds and clouds of pollution like I’d never seen before, was not for me.

 Many companies in the city never pull a work permit for foreign workers to legitimatize the situation, ensure rights are protected, or that taxes are properly paid.
 They also seem to have missed the no-smoking-in-the-workplace memo that went around over 25 years ago.
 Working in Cairo can be like visiting a strange version of the 1970s: There are laptops, smartphones, and lots of cigarettes.